BhaskarKulshrestha/Git-and-Gtihub-Tutorial-by-Kunal-Kushwaha/README.md.md

 ## what is origin URL / origin repository
     It is basically the repository in your own account

-## what git remote add upstream https://github.com/Global-Code-Hunters/College-WEBD.git signifies
+## what git remote add upstream repository_link signifies

     This command is used to add a new remote repository named "upstream" to a local Git repository.